Trucking and Freight

 Getting loads for trucks is one of the most universal challenges for those in the trucking industry.
 Trucking statistics show that the US trucking market size was upwards of $217 million in 2022 and projected to grow.
 So you know the loads are out there, but how do you find them?
 Finding the answer to […]

 The trucking and freight industry is vital to the United States economy, but it has experienced large swings over the last few years due to the COVID-19 pandemic and the post-pandemic recovery.
-The trucking industry has suffered in 2023 with the National Truckload Index experiencing consistent declines since the start of the year.
-However, as […]
+The trucking industry suffered in 2023 with the National Truckload Index experiencing consistent declines since the start of the year.
+Moving into 2024, […]

 Prepaid and Add vs. Freight Collect: What’s The Difference?